michals/mypiday/README.md

-# Claudless My Pi Day
+# Cloudless My Pi Day

 Clone of http://mypiday.com/ designed to work without any claud backend.
 It is praudly hosted on github pages, and relies only on CDN.